RizkyWellyanto/cs431/ARM-Accredited-Engineer.md

 Bus Interfaces on the Cortex-M3 and Cortex-M4 Processors:
 * **I-CODE**: Primarily for program memory: Instruction fetch and vector fetch for address 0x0 to 0x1FFFFFFF.
-Based on AMBA 3.0 AHB Lite bus protocol.
+Based on **AMBA** 3.0 AHB Lite bus protocol.
 * **D-CODE**: Primarily for program memory: Data and debugger accesses for address 0x0 to 0x1FFFFFFF.
-Based on AMBA 3.0 AHB Lite bus protocol.
+Based on **AMBA** 3.0 AHB Lite bus protocol.
 * **System**: Primarily for RAM and peripherals: Any accesses from address 0x20000000 to 0xFFFFFFFF (apart from PPB regions).
-Based on AMBA 3.0 AHB Lite bus protocol.
+Based on **AMBA** 3.0 AHB Lite bus protocol.
 * **PPB**: External Private Peripheral Bus (PPB): For private debug components on system level from address 0xE0040000 to 0xE00FFFFF.
-Based on AMBA 3.0 APB protocol.
+Based on **AMBA** 3.0 APB protocol.
 * **DAP**: Debug Access Port (DAP) interface: For debugger accesses generated from the debug interface module to any memory locations including system memory and debug components.
 Based on the ARM CoreSight debug architecture.

+The bus interfaces on the Cortex-M processors are 32-bit, and based on the *Advanced Microcontroller Bus Architecture (**AMBA**)* standard.
+**AMBA** contains a collection of several bus protocol specifications.

+### Memory system
+The Cortex-M3/4 processors do not have memories
+* no SRAM, no cache
+* Instead, they come with a generic on-chip bus interface, so microcontroller vendors can add their own memory system to their design.
+ * typically, the microcontroller vendor will need to add:
+  * Program memory, typically flash
+  * Data memory, typically SRAM
+  * Peripherals